TommiDL/NumericalSimulationLab/es11/Readme.md

 We can se that both the the training and the validation loss converge to a minimum while growing the train dataset dimension

 ### Variation of train dimension with different epochs

+I repeted the process varying the number of epochs.
+It's visible how an higher number of epochs return a more regular behaviour and better performance on the data.

 ```python